fsilvestre90/BeerMe/README.md

     1) More unit tests.
 I feel like I could get more granular once I have more experience with junit.
 I would also have more cases!
     2) Better error handling/messaging.
 What if somebody didn't give a complete body for 'addBeer'?
 I would include a message indicating what the user missed
     3) More endpoints.
 I spent a majority of my time learning this framework and configuration.
 Now that I understand this framework, I can build the product quicker next time.
+    4) More filtering - find a beer based on a name
+    5) More fields - count of how many beers a brewery has, how many beers are in the collection, etc

 #  What features did you choose to implement and why?